ohspc89/hbcd_motion_postproc/docs/source/installation.rst

 Option 2: Docker
 ----------------
-Again, if you are new, start by getting Docker Desktop using this `link <https://docs.docker.com/get-started/introduction/get-docker-desktop/>`_ .
+Again, if you are new, start by getting ``Docker Desktop`` using this `link <https://docs.docker.com/get-started/introduction/get-docker-desktop/>`_ .

 If you are a Mac user, refer this `website <https://docs.cse.lehigh.edu/determine-mac-architecture/>`_ to determine the architecture of your machine (Apple silicon vs. Intel chip).

-After installing Docker Desktop, run the application.
+After installing ``Docker Desktop``, run the application.
 This will launch the Docker Daemon and you will be able to use the ``docker pull`` command described at the top of this page.